-We can build a solid guitar practice based on cycles of training & jamming.
+We are building a music practice based on focused training & jamming.

-We repeat the train/jam practice cycle until they merge.
-And, when they do, we can and do still enter each, as a distinct mode of practice.
+We repeat the train/jam practice cycle until they merge into a unified experience.
+And, when they do, we can still enter each as a distinct mode of practice.

-When we train with focus & with specific goals in mind, the jamming part seems to always flow better.
-We don’t train mistakes, and we do our best to stay open to new experiences, information, and insights.
-When we do the work, incrementally, it’s relatively easy to become a competent guitarist in a short period of time.
+When we train with focus & with specific goals in mind, the jamming part always flows better.
+We don't train mistakes, and we do our best to stay open to new experiences, information, and insights.
+When we do the work, incrementally, it's relatively easy to become a competent musician in a short period of time.
 This is a fact.

 Training is a mindset where we are focusing our attention on specific aspects of our playing system.
-Example: we play a scale.
+Example: practicing guitar...we play a scale.
 We repeat playing the scale with different points of focus, such as different facets of our fretting hand and then picking hand, our body, our thoughts, and so on.
-We don’t just keep playing the scale thinking about anything or everything or nothing.
+We don't just keep playing the scale thinking about anything or everything or nothing.
 Rather, we shift our awareness to specific details of what it takes to play it.
-This way, we aren’t training mistakes and we are always improving.
+This way, we aren't training mistakes and we are always improving.
 A metaphor: falling down the steps gets us to the bottom for sure, yet could we recreate the fall exactly?
 Doing something doesn't mean we are doing it the best way.
 We figure out how to walk down the steps successfully and recreate that experience accurately.
 When we train with awareness, we avoid training mistakes.
 The how matters.

 Again, training and jamming mindsets can merge into a unified experience [they become one beautiful thing].
 And, in a way everything we do is training and jamming.
 Yet, we can discretely exercise these modes to find out how vital correlations co-mingle.